 Nick Loffree has been interested in health and fitness since he was 12 when he began to explore strength training and sports conditioning with his Mom who was making a career change into fitness coaching.
 A few sharp turns later (involving heavy drug use and head traumas), at 17, Nick wound up hospitalized and medicated for paranoid psychosis.
 Two years of medication left him with cystic acne, eczema, depression, compromised digestion, liver congestion, and chronic anxiety and brain fog.

-Not being one to take "impossible" for an answer, Nick ignored the cynicism of doctors and psychiatrists and forged a path back to health for himself.
-He explored many different paths of yogic, buddhist, and taoist practices, as well as just about every specialized dietary philosophy available, and slowly uncovered the principles that helped him to heal.
+Not being one to take "impossible" for an answer, Nick ignored the cynicism of his doctors and psychiatrists and forged a path back to health for himself.
+He explored different paths of yogic, buddhist, and taoist practices, as well as just about every specialized dietary philosophy available, and slowly uncovered the principles that helped him to heal.

-For his formal Qigong training, Nick moved from Toronto to California to spend 3.5 years apprenticing with world famous Taoist Arts master Lee Holden.
-He then went on to make made a name for himself as a Qigong and Taoist Yoga teacher across Silicon Valley.
+After his internship, Nick stuck around in California and made a name for himself as a Qigong and Taoist Yoga teacher across Silicon Valley.